alleyinteractive/cache-collector/README.md

 cache.
 Another common problem would be trying to purge all the cache keys in a specific group (Memcache doesn't support group purging).

-Cache Collector solves this by storing cache/transient keys in collections in WordPress.
+Cache Collector solves this by storing cache/transient keys in collections.
 These collections can then be purged in a single command.
 Here's a real-world use case:

 When viewing a post, the post's related posts are fetched from a remote source and displayed to the user.
 This operation is expensive due to the remote request